AICONSlab/HippMapp3r/README.md

 # DASH3R

-*DASH3R*: Deep Automated Segmentation of the Hippocampus in 3/thRee dimensions (pronounced dasher) is a CNN-based segmentation technique using MRI images from BrainLab (link)
+*DASH3R*: Deep Automated Segmentation of the Hippocampus in 3/thRee dimensions (pronounced dasher)

+DASH3R is a CNN-based segmentation technique of the whole hippocamus using MRI images from BrainLab

+Check out our documentation to learn more